Skip to content

 bash

-git-iris studio --theme silkcircuit-violet
+git-iris studio --theme silkcircuit-dawn

 Advanced Options